A study in patients with SMA showed SPINRAZA® (nusinersen)

 Graph showing proportion of patients with clinically meaningful change in RULM score vs baselineGraph showing proportion of patients with clinically meaningful change in RULM score vs baseline

-37% of patients (n=25/68) with clinically meaningful increase in RULM score at 14 months maintained this improvement at 38 months3
+37% of patients (n=25/68) with clinically meaningful increase in RULM score at 14 months maintained this result at 38 months3

 • RULM interpretation in ambulatory patients may have been limited by ceiling effects, which may have affected the results of the study